turbosmurfen/spoton/README.md

 Click on `vc_redist.x86.exe` and install the Redistributable, to be able to use Spoton.

 2. Right Click on the archive which is named: spoton_vx.x.x.zip.
 And extract the archive.

+3. Open up powershell and **cd** to **Downloads\spoton_vx.x.x** folder.
+Run this command `Get-FileHash spoton.dll`.
+Then look if the sha256 checksum is correct from [Releases](https://github.com/turbosmurfen/spoton/releases/latest).
+If it's correct you should be fine.
-When finished you need to put the spoton.dll inside the mIRC folder (look at the steps below).
+4. When finished you need to put the spoton.dll inside the mIRC folder (look at the steps below).

 ### Steps for Windows Vista, 7 8.1, 10, 11: